-Adult bed bugs are oval, flat, and about $\frac{3}{16}$ (4-5 mm) long (Fig. 8).
+Adult bed bugs are oval, flat, and about 3/16" (4-5 mm) long (Fig. 8).
 If not eliminated immediately when discovered, they can become a tremendous problem in apartments.
 They are small and can hide in cracks smaller than the width of a credit card.
 Bed bug elimination requires a site-specific treatment plan.

-- Education Resident education is the key to preventing a bed bug infestation.
-During orientation, residents should be provided information regarding the acquisition of used furniture.
+- Education: Resident education is the key to preventing a bed bug infestation.
+During orientation, residents are provided information regarding the acquisition of used furniture.
 Information is available on how to not transfer bed bugs to an apartment after traveling.
-Residents should be made aware of what a bed bug is, how to inspect for them, and how to minimize their movement throughout an apartment. - Inspection When a bed bug is discovered, it is critical that a thorough inspection of the room/apartment be conducted to determine the extent of the infestation.
+Residents are made aware of what a bed bug is, how to inspect for them, and how to minimize their movement throughout an apartment. - Inspection: When a bed bug is discovered, it is critical that a thorough inspection of the apartment be conducted to determine the extent of the infestation.
 Kickplates, moldings, and faceplates must be removed and inspected.
 Carpeting must be pulled away from the walls to determine if there are any bed bugs underneath.
-Furniture, such as couches, beds, dressers, and desks, should be thoroughly inspected.
-Detection dogs are available through contractors to find bed bugs in a building. - Vacuum An entire infested room/apartment must be vacuumed, including beds, furniture, and other harborages, to remove any insects and eggs.
-Cracks in walls, electrical outlets, and spaces behind moldings should be vacuumed as well. - Clothing and bedding The bedding in an infested apartment must be washed in hot water and dried with hot air.
-Clothing that may be infested with bed bugs also must be washed.
-Half loads of clothes washed on the large load setting should kill bed bugs more effectively than full loads. - Dry heat and steam At 220°F steam is immediately lethal to bed bugs.
-Dry heat treatment of 120°F for 2.5 hours assures bed bug death.
-The infested furniture, linens, etc., can be heated to this temperature by placing them into the center of a room, building a box of polystyrene sheets around the pile,
+Furniture, such as couches, beds, dressers, and desks, is thoroughly inspected.
+Detection dogs are available through contractors to find bed bugs in a building.